Neal5580/awesome-3d-viewer/README.md

 ## Awesome 3D Viewer ##

 This is my homemade WebGL 3D engine with vanilla JavaScript.
-It does not use any 3D library like Three.js.
+It does not use any 3D libraries like Three.js.

+### How do I start locally? ###
 It requires using a basic HTTP web server (a NodeJS Express server) since it loads resources via Fetch API (AJAX).

-### How do I start locally? ###
 * Site: localhost:3000
 * Command: $ node server.js